KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 ---
 ## Introduction

 This is the first of a two part blog on practical barbeque techniques concentrating on the equipment and how you use it.
-The second will look at cooking techniques for different types of food.
+In the second part, I'll look at cooking techniques for different types of food.
 ## Equipment

-First, the essential equipment
+First, the essential equipment:

 * The barbeque itself.
 I use a Weber kettle grill.
 This is a large metal kettle with a lower charcoal grate and a cooking grate that sits a few inches over the charcoal grate.
 Crucially, as we will see, it also has a lid.
 * Charcoal in the form of briquettes (coal).
 Briquettes are more expensive than lumpwood charcoal, but the individual coals are more even in size and manageable than random bits of wood, and they will pump out heat for much, much longer.
 They allow long duration cooking of a couple of hours.